On the Optimality of Gaussian Code-books for Signaling over a Two-Users Weak Gaussian Interference Channel: Optimality of Gasussain Code-books for Compound Random Variables

-Consider a linear programming problem for maximizing $R_{U_1}+R_{V_1}+\mu R_{U_2}+\mu R_{U_2}$ subject to constrains in \ref{NNEq6ttV} to \ref{NNEq7}.
-Noting the objective function is composed of four variables, in the optimum solution (at least) four of the constraints should be active, i.e., satisfied with equality.
+Consider the linear programming problem of maximizing $R_{U_1}+R_{V_1}+\mu R_{U_2}+\mu R_{V_2}$ subject to the constraints in \ref{NNEq6ttV} to \ref{NNEq7}.
+Since the objective function involves four variables, at least four of the constraints must be active at the optimum solution, i.e., satisfied with equality.
+The mutual information terms appearing on the right-hand sides of the active constraints represent rates achievable through successive decoding over additive-noise channels.
 Constraints \ref{NNEq6ttV} and \ref{NNEq7ttV} should be active, otherwise $R_{V_1}$ and/or $R_{V_2}$ could be increased without affecting constraints in \ref{NNEq8tt} to \ref{NNEq7}.
 This means at least two of the constraints in \ref{NNEq8tt} to \ref{NNEq7} should be active.
-If any of the constraints \ref{NNEq8tt} to \ref{NNEq9tt} is active, it entails successive decoding at a respective receiver,and proof is complected.
+If any of the constraints \ref{NNEq8tt} to \ref{NNEq9tt} is active, it entails successive decoding at a respective receiver, and proof is complected.
 Otherwise, \ref{NNEq6} and \ref{NNEq7} should be both active, i.e.,

 We need to show that, in addition to \ref{NNEq6} and \ref{NNEq7}, at least one of the constraints \ref{NNEq8tt} to \ref{NNEq9tt} becomes active.
 Let us assume \ref{NNEq8tt} to \ref{NNEq9tt} are satisfied with strict inequality.
-Combining \ref{NNEq8tt}, \ref{NNEq7tt}, \ref{NNEq8ttt}, \ref{NNEq9tt} with \ref{RE1}, \ref{RE2}, \ref{RE3}, \ref{RE4}, respectively, would result in
+Combining \ref{NNEq8tt}, \ref{NNEq7tt}, \ref{NNEq8ttt}, \ref{NNEq9tt} with \ref{RE1p}, \ref{RE2p}, \ref{RE3p}, \ref{RE4p}, respectively, would result in